1996 Maryland train collision: Investigation

-Prior to the NTSB issuing its report MARC had taken steps in that direction, including the installation of more emergency windows, the improvement of door release mechanisms, and improved emergency signage.
+Before the NTSB issued its report, MARC had taken steps in that direction, including installing more emergency windows, improving door release mechanisms, and improving emergency signage.

-Much criticism focused on the role of human error in the collision; once the engineer had forgotten (or missed) the approach signal there was no automatic system to prevent the collision.
-The NTSB noted that had a positive train control system been in place on the Metropolitan Subdivision the collision would have been less likely: the system would have detected MARC #286's unauthorized speed and stopped the train.
+Much criticism focused on the role of human error in the collision; once the engineer had forgotten (or missed) the approach signal, there was no automatic system to prevent the collision.
+The NTSB noted that had a positive train control system been in place on the Metropolitan Subdivision, the collision would have been less likely: the system would have detected MARC #286's unauthorized speed and stopped the train.
 The NTSB also strongly criticized CSX and the Federal Transit Administration for the removal of a signal between Kensington and Georgetown Junction as part of capacity improvements on the Metropolitan Subdivision.
-The NTSB argued that having this signal after Kensington would have reduced the likelihood of the sort of human error which caused the crash, and in the NTSB's view CSX and the FTA did not properly assess the effects of removing the signal.
+The NTSB argued that having this signal after Kensington would have reduced the likelihood of the sort of human error that caused the crash, and in the NTSB's view, CSX and the FTA did not properly assess the effects of removing the signal.

 Aftermath

-Following the accident, the engineer and conductor of the Capitol Limited filed lawsuits against Amtrak, CSX and the state of Maryland for $103 million (1996 USD) alleging negligence, singling out the removal of the signal between Kensington and Georgetown Junction and the operator error by the MARC engineer.
+Following the accident, the engineer and conductor of the Capitol Limited filed lawsuits against Amtrak, CSX, and the state of Maryland for $103 million (1996 USD) alleging negligence, singling out the removal of the signal between Kensington and Georgetown Junction and the operator error by the MARC engineer.
 Both men claimed that the injuries they sustained in the crash "prevent[ed] them from returning to work".
 In 1999, responding to the crash, the Federal Railroad Administration issued comprehensive rules for passenger car design, "the first ...in the 169-year history of rail passenger service".
-The new rules required that new control cars and multiple units be built to higher crashworthiness standards.
+The new rules required new control cars and multiple units to be built to higher crashworthiness standards.

 Several memorials were erected to commemorate the dead.
 In Silver Spring, a plaque was placed on a bridge above the crash site.
-In Brunswick, there is a stone with the names and pictures of the three CSX crewmen engraved on it.
-The stone was paid for by private donations.
+In Brunswick, a stone is engraved with the names and pictures of the three CSX crew members.
+Private donations paid for the stone.
 The eight passengers who died were all students at the Harpers Ferry Job Corps Center.
 Students there erected a memorial flanked by weeping cherry trees.
+F40PHR 255 was taken to a yard for evidence, but it was eventually scrapped.
+MARC cab car 7752 was also scrapped and as well as the coaches.
+811 was repaired and put back into service but was later put into storage and will likely never run again.
+MARC 73 was later returned to service and still operates today.